Knowledge Base

 url Paths Displays the URL in the search result card

-content Description Displays the content field as the result item’s Description in the search
+content Description Displays the content field as the result item’s Description in the search result card

 If you don’t see any useful Search Fields to map you can update your crawler configuration to include some new mappings and come back here to complete your result fields configuration.